 These governing agencies are the gold-standard for aromatherapy, and they are picky about who they accept.
-These schools have submitted curriculums, they’ve signed to keep their schools constantly updated, they adhere to a set of ethics, and they’ve licensed themselves as a true business.
+These schools have:

-These agencies give you, the essential oil enthusiast, some safeguards that your education will be complete afterwards and that your money isn’t going to disappear in some fly-by-night “school”.
+These agencies give you, the essential oil enthusiast, some safeguards that your education will be complete afterward and that your money isn’t going to disappear in some fly-by-night “school”.